Livforsakringsbolaget Skandia Omsesidigt Sells 700 Shares of Seagen Inc. (NASDAQ:SGEN)

-Livforsakringsbolaget Skandia Omsesidigt reduced its stake in shares of Seagen Inc. (NASDAQ:SGEN – Get Rating) by 77.8% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 200 shares of the biotechnology company’s stock after selling 700 shares during the quarter.
-Livforsakringsbolaget Skandia Omsesidigt’s holdings in Seagen were worth $27,000 at the end of the most recent reporting period.
+Livforsakringsbolaget Skandia Omsesidigt decreased its stake in Seagen Inc. (NASDAQ:SGEN – Get Rating) by 77.8% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 200 shares of the biotechnology company’s stock after selling 700 shares during the period.
+Livforsakringsbolaget Skandia Omsesidigt’s holdings in Seagen were worth $27,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds also recently modified their holdings of SGEN.
-Echo Street Capital Management LLC acquired a new position in Seagen during the third quarter valued at approximately $901,000.
-Edgestream Partners L.P. grew its holdings in shares of Seagen by 24.8% in the 3rd quarter.
-Edgestream Partners L.P. now owns 57,053 shares of the biotechnology company’s stock valued at $7,807,000 after buying an additional 11,338 shares during the period.
-Engineers Gate Manager LP increased its position in shares of Seagen by 104.9% in the 3rd quarter.
-Engineers Gate Manager LP now owns 4,291 shares of the biotechnology company’s stock valued at $587,000 after buying an additional 2,197 shares in the last quarter.
-Ethic Inc. lifted its holdings in Seagen by 6.4% during the third quarter.
-Ethic Inc. now owns 2,312 shares of the biotechnology company’s stock worth $316,000 after acquiring an additional 140 shares in the last quarter.
-Finally, Federated Hermes Inc. acquired a new position in shares of Seagen in the 3rd quarter valued at approximately $156,000.
-86.25% of the stock is owned by institutional investors.
+A number of other large investors also recently modified their holdings of SGEN.
+FMR LLC raised its position in Seagen by 17.9% during the 2nd quarter.
+FMR LLC now owns 2,671,697 shares of the biotechnology company’s stock worth $472,730,000 after purchasing an additional 405,593 shares during the last quarter.
+BlackRock Inc. lifted its stake in shares of Seagen by 3.5% in the third quarter.
+BlackRock Inc. now owns 11,826,822 shares of the biotechnology company’s stock worth $1,618,264,000 after acquiring an additional 394,562 shares during the period.
+Renaissance Technologies LLC boosted its holdings in Seagen by 695.6% in the third quarter.
+Renaissance Technologies LLC now owns 233,113 shares of the biotechnology company’s stock valued at $31,897,000 after acquiring an additional 203,813 shares during the last quarter.
+International Biotechnology Trust PLC increased its position in Seagen by 1,331.9% during the 3rd quarter.
+International Biotechnology Trust PLC now owns 166,200 shares of the biotechnology company’s stock valued at $22,739,000 after purchasing an additional 154,593 shares during the period.
+Finally, Capital Group Private Client Services Inc. increased its position in Seagen by 24.0% during the 1st quarter.
+Capital Group Private Client Services Inc. now owns 782,179 shares of the biotechnology company’s stock valued at $112,673,000 after purchasing an additional 151,206 shares during the period.
+86.25% of the stock is currently owned by institutional investors.

-Seagen (NASDAQ:SGEN – Get Rating) last announced its quarterly earnings results on Wednesday, February 15th.
-The biotechnology company reported ($0.80) earnings per share (EPS) for the quarter, beating the consensus estimate of ($1.02) by $0.22.
-The firm had revenue of $528.20 million during the quarter, compared to analysts’ expectations of $479.81 million.
-Seagen had a negative net margin of 31.10% and a negative return on equity of 21.13%.
-The company’s revenue was up 22.9% on a year-over-year basis.
-During the same period in the prior year, the company posted ($0.95) EPS.
-Equities analysts anticipate that Seagen Inc. will post -2.99 EPS for the current year.
+Seagen (NASDAQ:SGEN – Get Rating) last issued its quarterly earnings results on Wednesday, February 15th.
+The biotechnology company reported ($0.80) EPS for the quarter, topping analysts’ consensus estimates of ($1.02) by $0.22.
+Seagen had a negative return on equity of 21.13% and a negative net margin of 31.10%.
+The business had revenue of $528.20 million for the quarter, compared to analyst estimates of $479.81 million.
+During the same period last year, the company posted ($0.95) earnings per share.
+Seagen’s quarterly revenue was up 22.9% compared to the same quarter last year.
+As a group, sell-side analysts forecast that Seagen Inc. will post -2.99 earnings per share for the current year.

 Seagen Company Profile